mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

    sequence,
 #. and providing appropriate feedback to the user.

-Kim's first release should allow for the simplest possible solution to these requirements; features that involve detailed (or more speculative) knowledge of the capabilities of the rover software agent(s) that control actuators (effectors) or take input from sensors (e.g. complex inference about context, richer feedback to the speaker about the internal state of the rover software, etc) are *not* part of the design goals for an initial release, although creating modularity and abstractions that allow for easier addition or interface with such code in later updates *is*.
+The voice interface library's first release should allow for the simplest possible solution to these requirements; features that involve detailed (or more speculative) knowledge of the capabilities of the rover software agent(s) that control actuators (effectors) or take input from sensors (e.g. complex inference about context, richer feedback to the speaker about the internal state of the rover software, etc) are *not* part of the design goals for an initial release, although creating modularity and abstractions that allow for easier addition or interface with such code in later updates *is*.

 For now, advanced features (in approximately this order of priority) include

 #. different types, degrees, and mediums of feedback (text, artificial speech,
-   and more demanding graphical displays), with implementation dependent in part on additional details about the Aouda.X :term:`HUD` and/or MARVIN.
+   and more demanding graphical displays), with implementation independent of specific details about any particular analogue spacesuit or component thereof (e.g.the Aouda.X :term:`HUD` and/or MARVIN).
 #. support for a dialog manager (for managing conversation-related inference)
    and other more advanced natural language processing capabilities built on top of other components of the rover software executive
 #. easy-to-use, low maintenance learning mechanisms, starting with the
    capacity for simple user-definable macros that can be 'written' entirely in the field and 'on the fly'.
-For example, suppose an astronaut decides, in the field, that she or he wants the rover to take 2 pictures (each with different camera settings) with, say, him- or herself at the center, at multiple locations.
+For example, suppose an astronaut decides, in the field, that she or he wants the rover to take two pictures (each with different camera settings) with, say, him- or herself at the center, at multiple locations.
 Without macros and without pre-EVA scripting of this task, the astronaut will have to go through this loop